 As children of God, we work together as we walk in Christian faith.
 One way we do this is by sharing our abundance with others.
 Three Sundays of every month we send blessings into the world.

 • The Second Sunday of each month prayer shawls are blessed.

 • The Third Sunday of each month food for the food shelf is collected and blessed before being donated to the local food shelf.
-We pray for those who receive the food that they may be nourished in body and spirit.
+We pray for those who receive the food so that they may be nourished in body and spirit.

 • The Fourth Sunday of each month is a Noisy Offering.
-The monies collected are sent to those in need of relief from natural disasters, or to aid the welfare of others and changes monthly.
+The monies collected are sent to those in need of relief from natural disasters, or to aid the welfare of others and change monthly.
 The offering goes to help people locally, in our state or country, and globally.